FranSal/Data-Cleaning-Course-Project/README.md

 The stages of transformation were:

-1.- Download and unzip the files in a directory pendinf from our main working directory,
+1.- Download and unzip the files in a directory branching from our main working directory,

 running the run_analisys.R script: